junxit/us-congress-bills-114/bill.md

   >     - **(ii)** ensure timely disclosure of information; and
   >   - **(B)** establish procedures for identifying categories of records that may be disclosed regularly and additional records of interest to the public that are appropriate for public disclosure, and for posting such records in an electronic, publicly accessible format.

-- **(f)** *Report on categories of information for disclosure* Not later than one year after the date of the enactment of this Act, and every two years thereafter, the Director of the Office of Information Policy of the Department of Justice, after consultation with agencies selected by the Director, shall submit to the Committee on Oversight and Government Reform of the House of Representatives and the Committees on Homeland Security and Governmental Affairs and the Judiciary of the Senate a report that identifies categories of records that would be appropriate for proactive disclosure, and shall make such report available in an electronic, publicly accessible format.
+- **(g)** *Report on categories of information for disclosure* Not later than one year after the date of the enactment of this Act, and every two years thereafter, the Director of the Office of Information Policy of the Department of Justice, after consultation with agencies selected by the Director, shall submit to the Committee on Oversight and Government Reform of the House of Representatives and the Committees on Homeland Security and Governmental Affairs and the Judiciary of the Senate a report that identifies categories of records that would be appropriate for proactive disclosure, and shall make such report available in an electronic, publicly accessible format.
-- **(g)** *Agency FOIA report* Section 552(e) of title 5, United States Code, is amended—
+- **(h)** *Agency FOIA report* Section 552(e) of title 5, United States Code, is amended—
   - **(1)** in paragraph (1)—
     - **(A)** by inserting “and to the Director of the Office of Government Information Services” after “the Attorney General of the United States”;
     - **(B)** in subparagraph (N), by striking “; and” and inserting a semicolon;